connectrpc/connectrpc.com/docs/node/timeouts.md

 that helps constraining timeout values: `maxTimeoutMs`.
 For an explanation of this option, see the docs on [Server Plugins](server-plugins#common-options)

-Also note that while this page discusses timeouts in the context of a server, Connect-ES clients also honor timeout values and will raise a `ConnectError` with code `DeadlineExceeded`.
+Also note that while this page discusses timeouts in the context of a server, Connect-ES clients honor timeout values and will raise a `ConnectError` with code `DeadlineExceeded`.
 Even if a connection becomes unresponsive, the client call will still abort at the configured timeout.